French Open runner-up Ruud loses in 2nd round at Wimbledon - WHIZ News

 “I had it a couple, two months ago, I think, or something like that.
 Then I tried to come back very quickly.
 I started training.
 It was low intensity, but I was still training every day.
 I think that was where I went wrong,” the 26-year-old Estonian said.
 “Just thinking back at it, I probably should have given myself more time to recover.”

-Among the winners were No. 6 Karolina Pliskova of the Czech Republic, who beat Tereza Martincova 7-6 (1), 7-5 in a match that started Tuesday, No. 8 Jessica Pegula of the United States and No. 12 Jelena Ostapenko of Latvia.
+Among the winners were No. 6 Karolina Pliskova of the Czech Republic, who beat Tereza Martincova 7-6 (1), 7-5 in a match that started Tuesday, No. 8 Jessica Pegula of the United States, No. 12 Jelena Ostapenko of Latvia, and No. 15 Angelique Kerber of Germany.

 Ruud was making his third appearance at the All England Club.
 His victory over Albert Ramos-Vinolas on Monday was his first at the grass-court Grand Slam.